Student Return to Campus Plan

 COVID-19 Testing for Students

 SUNY Schenectady continues to take steps to protect the health and safety of the campus community.
-Given the spikes in COVID-19 cases reported at our nation’s Colleges and Universities, all students who are on campus for class or other business (computer access, visiting an office or using the food pantry) are mandated to submit to a COVID-19 saliva test every week that a student is on campus.
+Given the spikes in COVID-19 cases reported at our nation’s Colleges and Universities, all unvaccinated students and students who choose not to disclose their vaccination status who are on campus for class or other business (computer access, visiting an office or using the food pantry) are mandated to submit to a COVID-19 saliva test every week that a student is on campus.
 This protocol has been adopted at every SUNY campus across the state.

 Compliance with our campus safety requirements is mandatory.
 If a student refuses to comply with these requirements, they will be denied entry to the buildings and directed to leave the premises.
 Should they refuse, law enforcement will be contacted for assistance.
 Students who are sent home due to their refusal to these safety measures may also face additional code of conduct processes.